 There were shouts on the hill slope below us.
 Shots came our way.
 With the advantage of the high ground, we lobbed fragmentation grenades down on top of them, followed by a couple of white phosphorous canisters.

 We heard screams as the chemical burned into flesh.
 Dry grass caught fire.
 We fired mercilessly at the sounds and movement below.

 From the civilian camp we could hear shouts of confusion and terror.
 I felt for those poor people.
 We would do them no harm that night.
 If we did succeed in driving away the terrorists, they would get back their freedom.
 They wouldn’t know it, but we were their best option.

-Of course any historian of the Cold War should be able to tell you that the “C Squadron” were elite troops sent to aid Rhodesia’s Light Infantry (RLI) to destroy African nationalism and serve the aims of white supremacist policy, as evidenced in studies of special operations in the Rhodesian Bush War.
+Of course any historian of the Cold War should be able to tell you that this “C Squadron” was meant to serve the aims of white supremacist policy; elite troops sent to aid Rhodesia’s Light Infantry (RLI) to destroy African nationalism as evidenced in studies of special operations in the Rhodesian Bush War, which started in 1964.

 During the Rhodesian Bush War (1964-1979) the white minority-controlled Rhodesian government carried out a remarkably successful counterinsurgency campaign against insurgent groups representing the disenfranchised black majority by relying heavily on the use of pseudo-operations.
 Pseudo-operations constitute a set of tactics government-controlled paramilitary units use to infiltrate insurgent-controlled territory and networks by imitating the actions of insurgent groups.
 Pseudo-units may damage infrastructure, set fire to farmlands, or commit general acts of violence while disguised as insurgents.